Frequently asked questions

 Where is the clinic located?

-Now that you have made it, please relax in the waiting room and help yourself to a cup of tea from the kitchenette.
-Your physio will come out to meet you.
+Please feel free to relax in the waiting room and help yourself to tea.
+Your physio will come out to greet you.

 Here is a video on how to find our entrance.